28 Sep 5 Ways To Speed Recovery From Strength Training

 A good walking program is just getting out there and going for a walk.

 Anywhere from 20 to 60 minutes is about right.

 Low level, low stress movement is a wonderful thing, especially following a hard day of training.

 Walking on rest days is probably underutilized by many of us and it’s such a simple and important thing to do.

-Depending on what I’m doing in a particular training session, I always stretch to some degree.
+Depending on what I’m doing in a particular training session, I do stretch to some degree.

-For example, my paraspinals (back muscles) are really sore today.
+For example, my deep back muscles are really sore today.